Good Tides Only — Fort Morgan Peninsula Beach Cottage, Alabama

 Perfect location if you want to be away from the chaos of condos and crowds!
 Road dead-ends with only beach-house traffic, safe for walking, running or biking.
 That section of beach was never crowded.
 House is stocked with anything and everything you could need in the kitchen, beach chairs were an added bonus!
 We loved our stay and would rent here again.

 We had a wonderful stay.
-Our favorite things were sitting on the deck enjoying the peaceful surroundings and watching the waves.
+A popular things were sitting on the deck enjoying the peaceful surroundings and watching the waves.
 Walking to the beach was really only 80 steps away and we enjoyed sitting at the water's edge every afternoon with our dog, Chippy.
 We enjoyed having our suppers at the local restaurants — delicious food.
 We will be back next year!

 The house was everything we wanted it to be!
 Incredibly relaxing with ocean views in all directions from the balcony.
 2 minutes from the beach — all of the beach accessories you need are included.
 The appliances and kitchen equipment was top notch which was important as we cooked a lot.
 The neighborhood was an upscale quiet beach community.
 No parties or loud people at all.
 We will be back as often as we can!